DavidLastra8/Development-platform-project/README.md

 Second level with a Boss, stomp on the boss 3 times to kill it, getting touched by the boss from above deals damage to the player, damage from each sides has a cool down

+Title and initial screen has been made, the Initial scene has a menu made by fully funcitonall buttons and sliders that each have their own functions

+Win or lose sceen has been implemented for when the player either passes the level or fails it

+You can now pause the game and it will have it's own functional menu with the posibility of resuming the game

 Press P to teleport to Level 2

 Press z to pause the game